 Most benefits are mandated by laws passed by the Portuguese government, so knowing what supplementary benefits to offer potential employees is a must.
 This is where using a global EOR service like Via is a strategic move.
 As your employer-of-record in Portugal, we have valuable knowledge about what benefit packages will attract potential employees and allow employers to stay competitive while still adhering to Portuguese laws.

 Companies of all sizes want to hire employees in Portugal, but don’t know how to navigate the country’s complex social security and benefit system.
 Via makes hiring Portuguese talent and building your global team seamless.
 With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad as we know exactly what to include in Portuguese employment contracts.
-As your employer-or-record/entity in Portugal, Via assumes full responsibility for all legal compliance, so that you can focus on what matters: recruiting and managing your team.
+As your employer-or-record/entity in Portugal, Via assumes responsibility for all legal compliance, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Brazil with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.